 Tell us about a current project you’re working on.
 What was the inspiration behind it?

-Currently, I am working on a master bedroom suite.
+Currently, I am working on a main bedroom suite.
 The client had seen my Sabre cabinet and loved the concept.
 I use upcycled jewelry and chains to create patterns, and then I mold the leather over, so this detail is on the nightstands.
 The bedroom has 180 views of Manhattan, it appears to hover over Central Park so they wanted unobstructed views from everywhere in the room.
 Everything is very understated and low profile, which I really love.
 I am also making a bed and headboard to create a division in the middle room made with silk satin textured fabric, and a sculptural ottoman made from silk velvet at the foot of the bed.
 It’s a very luxe collection of pieces, but very clean and modern at the same time.

 Do you have anything in your home that you’ve designed/created?